kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 .. dropdown:: How does DocSearch work?

-   If you're part of the program,
    Algolia indexes your content with a `crawler <https://en.wikipedia.org/wiki/Web_crawler>`_.
-   You'll add the DocSearch UI component to your layout, which fetches the results from your index on every keystroke.
+   You'll add the DocSearch UI component to your layout.
+   Now, on every keystroke, DocSearch looks for matching results on Algolia's servers and updates the view instantly.

 DocSearch credentials
 ~~~~~~~~~~~~~~~~~~~~~